 Spanning the 16th through 19th centuries, the stories include the Bhagavata Purana, ancient tales of Lord Vishnu and his various incarnations; the Ramayana, recounting the adventures and battles of Hindu god, Rama; the Ragamala, stories entailing music, love, and seasons; and works of Persian literature, including the Shahnama, an epic tale illuminating the cultural and geographic breadth of Iran, and its heroic rulers.

 The San Diego Museum of Art’s Edwin Binney 3rd Collection of Indian paintings was assembled by Edwin Binney 3rd (1925–1986), an heir to the Crayola fortune.
 It consists of more than 1,400 works of art created during the 12th through 19th centuries at the Mughal, Deccani, Rajasthani and Pahari courts.
-The collection of Indian and South Asia paintings came to the museum in 1990, and is one of the largest and finest private collection of South Asia paintings outside of India.
+The collection of Indian and South Asia paintings came to the museum in 1990, and is one of the largest, finest, and most comprehensive private collection of South Asia paintings outside of India.

 Epic Tales from Ancient India premiered at Princeton University Art Museum in Princeton, N.J. from November 12, 2016 to February 5, 2017, and traveled to Blanton Museum of Art at the University of Texas, Austin from July 9, 2017 to October 1, 2017.